 But in the announcement, Haren noted that lawmakers did not have to wait for the petitions to be verified, saying the group is “ready to work with the General Assembly on meaningful reform right now, and it’s our sincere hope that we’ll collaborate on a sensible solution.”

 While recreational cannabis isn’t yet legal in the Buckeye State, Ohio has had a medical cannabis program since 2016.
-Last month, state lawmakers passed bill that would amount to some of the biggest changes to the program since it launched.
+Last month, state lawmakers passed a bill that would amount to some of the biggest changes to the program since it launched.

 Most notably, the bill would permit licensed physicians to “recommend marijuana for treatment for any condition if the physician, in the physician’s sole discretion and medical opinion, finds either of the following”: “that the patient’s symptoms may reasonably be expected to be relieved from medical marijuana” and “that the patient may otherwise reasonably be expected to benefit from medical marijuana.”